DanielJ30/COS3711-Exam-content/Regular expressions/Regular expression examples.md

 // [1][0-9]{2}(f|m)?[A-Z]{1}[a-zA-Z]{2,}  OR  [1]\d{2}(f|m)?[A-Z]{1}[a-zA-Z]{2,}

 // [1]      - Expect the digit 1
-// [0-9]    - defines a selection from the digits 0 through 0 (0, 1, 2, 3, 4, 5, 6, 7, 8, 9)
+// [0-9]    - Defines a selection from the digits 0 through 0 (0, 1, 2, 3, 4, 5, 6, 7, 8, 9)
 // {2}      - Expecting 2 occurrences
 // (f|m)    - Either f or m
 // ?        - 0 or 1 instances of the selection in the group.
 If not in a group, then it relates to value before it.
-// [A-Z]    - defines a selection from the uppercase letter A until the uppercase letter Z
+// [A-Z]    - Defines a selection from the uppercase letter A until the uppercase letter Z
 // {1}      - Expecting 1 occurrence
-// [a-zA-Z] - defines a selection from the lowercase a and uppercase letter A until the lowercase Z and uppercase letter Z
+// [a-zA-Z] - Defines a selection from the lowercase a and uppercase letter A until the lowercase Z and uppercase letter Z
 // {2,}     - Matches the previous token between 2 and unlimited times, as many times as possible, giving back as needed (greedy)

 // When used with QRegularExpression